fl101/awardfares-blog/_posts/2024-05-22-best-premium-economy-cabins-2024.md

 tags: [Premium Economy, EVA Air, Delta Air Lines, JAL Singapore Airlines, Virgin Atlantic]
 author: Germán
 image: /assets/img/best-premium-economy-2024/cover.webp
-hidden: true
 ---

-Premium economy cabins continue to grow in popularity: cabins are becoming better every year, and prices are starting to become more attractive compared to Business and First Class.
+Premium economy cabins continue to grow in popularity: cabins are getting better every year, and prices are becoming more attractive than Business and First Class.
 This year, several airlines launched or will launch new offerings, introducing new seats and elevating the premium economy experience.
-Here’s a look at our favorites, some of the picked from Skytraxx awards.
+Here's a look at our favorites, some of them picked from [Skytrax](https://skytraxratings.com/).
 Plus, we share some tips on how to book them using points or miles.
 Let's get started!

 ## Best Premium Economy Cabins in 2024